 (Yes I know what you’re thinking.)

 It was frustrating.
-Very frustrating.
 But I did try my best.
 I moved on and proceeded to my daily routine — work, write, and music.

-A few days later, we’re okay.
+A few days later, we’re OK.
 He realized he was wrong and he didn’t mean it.

 What a relief.

 But imagine if I did react and vent out my anger.
 Imagine if I replied with self-righteous messages.

 Imagine if I said that he’s an idiot and he needed to stop being so dramatic or whatever.